Chance Brothers: Ultraviolet

-Cathode ray tubes
+Cathode-ray tubes

-Chance developed cathode ray tubes (CRTs) just before the outbreak of World War II.
-Using Hysil glass, a borosilicate glass similar to Pyrex, Chance became a major contributor to developing new methods for producing cathode ray tubes during World War II that were the precursors of CRT television screen.
+Chance developed cathode-ray tubes (CRTs) just before the outbreak of World War II.
+Using Hysil glass, a borosilicate glass similar to Pyrex, Chance became a major contributor to developing new methods for producing CRTs during World War II that were the precursors of CRT television screen.
 The tubes at that time were used for radar detection displays.

 Precision bore tubing

 Chance Bros developed precision bore glass tubing under the trade name Veridia in the 1950s.

 Heritage site

 The glassworks lies between the Birmingham Canal Navigations (BCN) Old Main Line and New Main Line canals near the Spon Lane locks and has several Grade II listed warehouses and adjacent canal bridges on the BCN New Main Line.
-The works lie within the Smethwick Summit - Galton Valley Conservation area.
+The works lie within the Smethwick Summit – Galton Valley Conservation area.
 There is a listed memorial to James Timmins Chance, one of the partners, in West Smethwick Park.

 Chance Brothers Ltd archives

 The archives of Chance Brothers Ltd are held at Sandwell Community History and Archives Service.
 Additional papers are held at the Cadbury Research Library, University of Birmingham.